 Gavin Barwell was elected as the new Conservative MP for Croydon Central on 6th May 2010.

 He has lived in Croydon virtually his whole life, growing up in Shirley before moving to Monks Hill and then South Croydon.
-His favourite thing about the town is the great mix of people who live there.

 Gavin was educated at Trinity School before studying Natural Sciences at Trinity College, Cambridge.

 After graduating, he joined the Conservative Research Department.
 Over the next thirteen years, he held a number of positions at Conservative Campaign Headquarters culminating in his appointment in October 2003 as the Party’s Director of Operations, responsible for a multi-million pound budget and over a hundred staff, sitting on the Board of the Party and working closely with Party Leaders Michael Howard and David Cameron.
 In May 2006, he stood down from this position and between then and his election as an MP he had his own consultancy business.

 In May 1998, Gavin was elected to Croydon Council representing the Woodcote & Coulsdon West ward.
 In May 2006, when the Conservatives took control of the Council, he was appointed Chief Whip of the Conservative Group and he subsequently served as the Cabinet member for resources and customer services and the Cabinet member for community safety and cohesion before standing down from the Council in May 2010.